 We all hope to sail through life with as little medical support as possible.
 However things can often surprise us when we least expect it – having been diagnosed with a chronic illness out of the blue 3 years ago I definitely know all about that.
 I needed urgent care and investigation, including being placed under general anaesthetic for colonoscopy.
 The vast majority of medical procedures in the UK are performed competently, and the outcomes are positive.
 But mistakes sadly can and do happen and a patient may receive a negative outcome from the care given, thanks to institutional failings.

 In some cases, the failings in question might amount to hospital negligence.
 This can potentially entitle an affected patient to compensation.
 But often, the process of achieving this compensation can be daunting and stressful.
+There are some helpful resources available if you would like to learn more, otherwise read on.

 Am I entitled to make a claim?